 Katrina Leskanich, Katrina and the Waves, the UK's last winner back in 1997

 A History of Britain in 36 Postage Stamps

-Years ago, I was clearing an attic and found an old stamp album that I had (partially) filled as a boy.
+In 2011, I was clearing an attic and found the old stamp album that I had (partially) filled as a boy.
 I decided to fill in some of the gaps - and became ever more fascinated in the stamps and the stories behind them.
 What was Britain like when this stamp was produced?
 What messages is it trying to convey and why?
-I found that my burgeoning collection told Britain's story from 1840, when Britain led the world by producing the first stamp (the Penny Black) to the present day.
+I found that my burgeoning collection told Britain's story from 1840, when Britain led the world by producing the first stamp (the Penny Black), to the present day.